kosist/directory-list/README.md

 # directory-list
-Window (express VI) for selection of folders from the tree view
+Window (LabVIEW express VI) for selection of folders from the tree view